 The logic is that if the galaxies and their components are all expanding, they must have originally arose from a single point.
 For the virtue of science, let's elaborate on this theory for a bit.

 Assuming such a single big bang did occur, what made it occur?

-Science, as promulgated by scientists now and in the past, must abide by certain laws of logic, one being that scientific theories, no matter how abstract, must abide by fundamental and observable realities.
+Science, as promulgated by scientists now and in the past, must abide by certain laws of logic.
+This means that no matter how abstract, a scientific theory must abide by fundamental and observable realities.

 For this reason, scientists have been meticulously listing the atomic elements that must have existed prior to the big bang in order for the explosion to have taken place.

-But then they arrive at the singularity problem: Where did these elements come from?
+But then they arrive at a dilemma - the singularity problem: Where did these elements come from?
 And where did the atomic energy come from that caused such a great explosion?

-This is what baffles scientists, and what has provided the grist for many a theory about what existed prior to the big bang.
+This continues to baffle scientists, providing the grist for so many imaginative theories about what existed prior to the big bang.
 Theories have ranged from string theories to various wave and energy theories, to the famous "theory of everything."

-However, at the end of all of these theories, scientists find the same problem: What caused these?
+However, at the end of all of these theories, scientists find the same dilemma: What caused these?
 What elements, power or energy produced them?